iamnullState/LAMP-Stack-Docker-Template/README.md

 This template doesn’t enforce auth.
 If you add a hardcoded login in your PHP code, it will just work as usual.
 The committed .env remains available to PHP via vlucas/phpdotenv if you choose to read configuration values at runtime.

 ---

-## **Production Notes**

-- Don’t commit real secrets.
-For real projects, put secrets in a non-committed .env or a secret manager, and ensure docker-compose.yml does not hardcode credentials.

-- Use strong, unique passwords.

-- Configure proper mail delivery (not MailHog) when deploying.

-- Add HTTPS termination (e.g., via a reverse proxy) if exposing publicly.

----

 ## **License**

 Use, modify, and adapt freely for your own projects.